Trigeminal neuralgia treatment

 Spigelia:

-- This is a Homeopathic treatment for trigeminal neuralgia made from a plant commonly known as roseroot.
+- This is a homeopathic remedy for trigeminal neuralgia made from a plant commonly known as roseroot.
 The original drug substance is potentiated to release the inherent hidden powers that can be used to treat various disease processes.
 Spigelia affects the nervous system, particularly the trigeminal nerve.
 It has a positive effect on the heart, eyes, and head.
 Spigelia is also a good remedy for heart disease, especially pericarditis, angina, and rheumatic carditis.
-In addition to being an effective remedy for trigeminal neuralgia, it is also good medicine for ciliary neuralgia and migraines.
+In addition to being an effective remedy for trigeminal neuralgia, it is also a good medicine for ciliary neuralgia and migraines.

 Syphillinum

 - Syphillinum is widely used for homeopathic treatment of trigeminal neuralgia, vitiligo, recurrent abscesses, osteomyelitis, alcohol addiction, rheumatic pain, etc. It is a helpful drug in the fight against diseases of a destructive and ingrained nature.
-Severe, violent, sharp pains characterize this remedy.
+Severe, violent, and sharp pains characterize this remedy.

 Staphysagria:

-- It’s a beautiful, Homeopathic treatment for trigeminal neuralgia made from the seeds of a plant known as stavesacre.
+- It’s a beautiful, homeopathic treatment for trigeminal neuralgia made from the seeds of a plant known as stavesacre.
 Staphysagria positively affects the brain, mind, stomach and intestines, lungs, skin, urogenital system, bones and joints, teeth, etc. It is one of the most commonly used drugs for trigeminal neuralgia, lichen planus, vitiligo, eczema, hives, herpes, warts, hair loss, recurrent styes and chalazion, tonsillitis, etc. It is an effective drug for toothache, prostate disorders, etc.

 Cinchona officinalis (China):

-- Cinchona officinalis is a Natural treatment for trigeminal neuralgia made from Peruvian bark.
+- Cinchona officinalis is a natural treatment for trigeminal neuralgia made from Peruvian bark.
 China is widely used to treat neuralgic pain, anemia, bleeding, debilitating diseases, fever, dyspepsia, asthma, etc.

-Acupuncture – ancient Chinese treatment
+Acupuncture, an ancient Chinese treatment

 Acupuncture is an effective way to improve trigeminal neuralgia; its side effect is almost zero.
-Acupuncture, as part of traditional Chinese medicine, has been used for 3,000 years and is widely recognized as a safe and effective pain relief.
+Acupuncture, as part of traditional Chinese medicine, has been used for 3,000 years and is widely recognized as safe and effective pain relief.
 Manual acupuncture or electro-acupuncture is usually used to stimulate pain points in the body and release the qi flow for pain relief.
 Physiological research has reported that acupuncture for trigeminal neuralgia stimulates changes in the nervous system, particularly in pain-relieving pathways.

-Acupuncture for Trigeminal neuralgia is one of the most effective treatments for this medical condition.
-While modern Western medicine can only prescribe painkillers and spasmolytic drugs, Acupuncture for Trigeminal neuralgia often becomes a cure for sufferers.
+Acupuncture for trigeminal neuralgia is one of the most effective treatments for this medical condition.
+While modern Western medicine can only prescribe painkillers and spasmolytic drugs, acupuncture for trigeminal neuralgia often becomes a cure for sufferers.

-Acupuncture for Trigeminal neuralgia stimulates the central nervous system releasing endorphins into the brain, spinal cord, and muscles.
+Acupuncture for trigeminal neuralgia stimulates the central nervous system, releasing endorphins into the brain, spinal cord, and muscles.
 These endorphins work either by altering the experience of pain or by releasing other chemicals and hormones that influence the body’s self-regulating systems.

 These biochemical reactions promote health and well-being by stimulating the body’s natural healing abilities.